Protecting Myself and My Child against Vaccine-Preventable Diseases during Pregnancy

 Additionally, science supports the safety of flu vaccination for pregnant women and their babies, and the flu shot has been safely administered to millions of pregnant women over many years.
 While the scientific community will continue to gather data on this topic, various studies, such as those detailed below, already indicate that it is safe to administer the flu vaccine in pregnancy.

-For now, I’m off to find a flu vaccine in order to give my child some protection against the disease before he’s born and flu season is in full swing!
+For now, flu season is in full swing and I’m off to find a flu vaccine in order to give my child some protection against the disease before he’s born.

 - CDC: Pregnancy and Vaccination

-- The American College of Obstetricians and Gynecologist (ACOG); Immunization For Women
+- The American College of Obstetricians and Gynecologist (ACOG)’s Immunization For Women website

-- The American College of Nurse Midwives; Immunization in Pregnancy
+- The American College of Nurse Midwives’s Immunization in Pregnancy

-- World Health Organization; Safety of Immunizing During Pregnancy; A review of the evidence, From the Global Advisory Committee on Vaccine Safety
+- World Health Organization’s Safety of Immunizing During Pregnancy: A review of the evidence (From the Global Advisory Committee on Vaccine Safety)

 This guest post was written by Alethea Mshar out of concern for her son Ben.
 A version of this post originally appeared on her blog Ben’s Writing, Running Mom.
 Like all parents, my child’s health...